 Hi, I'm Samuel.
-I am a research fellow at Harvard in Prof. Prineha Narang's group, and an incoming Ph.D. student at MIT (Massachusetts Institute of Technology) in Electrical Engineering and Computer Science.
-I am also a founding parter of my startup Assist-o, offering personal and professional assistants to business people and small companies.
-I currently spend most of my time in Cambridge, Massachusetts, but often travel around.
-My main areas of interest are Machine Learning and Quantum Computing, in which I have eight publications and one pending patent.
+I am a Ph.D. candidate at MIT (Massachusetts Institute of Technology) in Electrical Engineering and Computer Science.
+I am also the co-founder of the Swiss-American startup Assist-o.
+My current home is Cambridge, Massachusetts.
+My main areas of interest are Machine Learning and Quantum Computing.

 I am originally from Germany but spent almost all of my life in other countries (the US being my 9th).
 When I was 5 years old, my family moved to Croatia through a German NGO, to help with post-war reconstruction.
 There I finished elementary and high school.
 I also went to school in South Africa for a while, as an exchange student.
 After graduating from high school, I worked as a volunteer teacher in an orphanage in Kenya, near Nairobi, where I started a small coding school program for disadvantaged children.

-Since September 2018, I am studying Physics and Data Science at EPFL in Switzerland.
+From 2018 until 2020, I did my master's degree in Physics and Data Science at EPFL in Switzerland.
 As a research assistant, I work in the group of Prof. Giovanni De Micheli on Quantum Computing.
 I am also the founder and former president of the EPFL Quantum Computing Association and former vice-president of the Debate and Model United Nations association.
 In the Summer 2019, I worked at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.

 MIT (Massachusetts Institute of Technology), USA